SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 We adopt this simple (yet sometimes not completely satisfactory) point of view below to describe the three main approaches used in :program:`Smilei` to account for high-energy photon emission and its back-reaction on the electron dynamics.

-For arbitrary values of the electron quantum parameter :math:`\chi` (but always in the quantum regime :math:`\chi \gtrsim 1`)
+For arbitrary values of the electron quantum parameter :math:`\chi` (but mandatory in the quantum regime :math:`\chi \gtrsim 1`)
 **************************************************

-The model of high-energy photon emission described above is generic, and apply for any value of the electron quantum parameter** :math:`\chi` (of course as long as the assumptions listed above hold!).
+The model of high-energy photon emission described above is generic, and applies for any value of the electron quantum parameter** :math:`\chi` (of course as long as the assumptions listed above hold!).
 In particular, it gives a correct description of high-energy photon emission and its back-reaction on the particle (electron or positron) dynamics in the quantum regime :math:`\chi \gtrsim 1`.